 When life gives you zucchini, you must try this Lemon Zucchini Quick Bread.
 It is so easy to make, super moist and bursting with fresh lemon flavor.
 It makes a great snack any time of the day!

-Tips and Tricks for making Lemon Zucchini Quick Bread:
+What are tips for making Lemon Zucchini Quick Bread?

 - No need to peel the zucchini but be sure to cut off about an 1″ from each end before grating (use the large grate side)

 - Be sure to squeeze out the water before using in the recipe.
 This will prevent a soggy bread

 - I would advise against using lemon extract – real lemon juice will provide a great flavor especially the lemon zest

 - Speaking of zest, zest your lemons first then juice (it’s hard to zest a cut lemon that has been squeezed)